 Is there a moment or a memory that stands out for you?

-What do you find interesting about the work?
+What do you find interesting or rewarding about your volunteer work?

-What do you find frustrating about the work?
+What do you find frustrating about your volunteer work?

-What message would you give to an attorney who is considering volunteering?
+What advice would you give to others who are considering volunteering their skills?